racheldaniell/interactivedataviz/3_4_geographic/README.md

-# Section 3 | Tutorial 4 | Geographic [ OPTIONAL FOR REFERENCE OR SELF-STUDY - NOT TO BE COVERED IN CLASS ]
+# Section 3 | Tutorial 4 | Geographic [ OPTIONAL FOR REFERENCE OR SELF-STUDY - THIS TUTORIAL WILL NOT BE COVERED IN CLASS ]

 The goals for this tutorial are: